-In order to understand the impact of COVID-19 on employees working in shift-based businesses, our team at Ubeya used the online survey creator Segmanta to gain real insights from employees and employers.
-From bartenders, brand ambassadors, event staff to owners across different companies, these individuals shared their experiences pre- and post-COVID-19 restrictions.
+In order to understand the impact of Covid-19 on employees working in shift-based businesses, our team at Ubeya used the online survey creator Segmanta to gain real and relevant insights from employees and employers working in different shit-based industries.
+From bartenders, brand ambassadors, event staff to managers and owners, these individuals shared their experiences pre- and post-pandemic restrictions.

-Along with valuable insights into the job market and labor statistics, Ubeya's team came across something else of interest.
+Along with valuable insights into the changing demands of the job market and labor statistics, Ubeya's team came across a significant disparity between the information male and female employees shared as a side-result of the employment survey.

-When asked about employment, status and position before and during the COVID-19 pandemic restrictions, men and women answered these questions very differently from one another.
+When asked about employment, status and position before and during the Covid-19 pandemic restrictions, male and female hourly workers shared very different answers to these questions.

 According to statistics from Catalyst, men comprise more than 70% of senior management in U.S. companies.
 This is after the percentage of female CEOs increased drastically worldwide (up to 29%) and is the highest number yet to date.